Ocatune - dynamic practice drone for ocarina

 Visualisations

-Ocatune has a few options to visualise the tuning of the note you are playing, in relation to the reference pitch.
-The tool is primarily intended to guide you by ear, but you may find the visualisations useful to understand what you're hearing at first.
+Ocatune offers several options to visualise the tuning of the note you are playing in relation to the reference pitch.
+The tool is primarily intended to guide you by ear, but you may find the visualisations helpful to understand what you're hearing at first.

 Audio latency

-The time between when you start playing, and when Ocatune starts playing the reference pitch is called 'round trip audio latency'.
-It varies from device to device, and tends to be lower on desktops and laptops than mobile devices in my experience.
+The time between when you start playing a note and Ocatune beginning to play the reference pitch is called 'round-trip audio latency'.
+It varies from device to device, typically being lower on desktops and laptops than on mobile devices, based on my experience.

 Finding a device with lower latency is desirable, as higher latency limits your playing speed.